MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

 Here's a rundown of the behavior users can expect with each modern authentication scenario.

-- If users have already signed in to Windows or to other Office apps with their work or school account, when they start Teams they're taken straight to the app.
+- If users already signed in to Windows or to other Office apps with their work or school account, when they start Teams they're taken straight to the app.
 There's no need for them to enter their credentials.

-- Microsoft recommends using Windows 10 version 1903 or later for the best Single Sign-On experience.
+- Microsoft recommends using Windows 10 version 1903 or later for the best single sign-on experience.

-- If users are not signed in to their Microsoft work or school account anywhere else, when they start Teams, they're asked to provide either single-factor or multifactor authentication (SFA or MFA).
+- If users aren't signed in to their Microsoft work or school account anywhere else, when they start Teams, they're asked to provide either single-factor or multifactor authentication (SFA or MFA).
 This process depends on what your organization has decided they'd like the sign-in procedure to require.

 - If users are signed in to a domain-joined computer, when they start Teams, they might be asked to go through one more authentication step, depending on whether your organization opted to require MFA or if their computer already requires MFA to sign in.
 If their computer already requires MFA to sign in, when they open up Teams, the app automatically starts.

-- On Domain joined PCs, when SSO isn't possible, Teams may pre-fill its login screen with the user principal name (UPN).
+- On Domain joined PCs, when SSO isn't possible, Teams may pre-fill its sign-in screen with the user principal name (UPN).
 There are cases where you may not want this, especially if your organization uses different UPNs on-premises and in Microsoft Entra ID.
 If that's the case, **you can use the following Windows registry key to turn off pre-population of the UPN**:

   Computer\HKEY_CURRENT_USER\Software\Microsoft\Office\Teams<br/>
   SkipUpnPrefill(REG_DWORD)<br/>